FeelingMathy/Florida-county-data/README.md

 | Protests Rallies | Date a reported protest or rally occured

 #### Health Rankings from https://www.countyhealthrankings.org/reports/state-reports/2020-florida-report
+This is where the data is from: https://www.countyhealthrankings.org/app/florida/2020/overview
 | Data variable   | Description |
 | ---  | --- |
 | Premature Deaths | Number of deaths which were younger than the average life expectancy